benkeyben/10alytics_air_realtor/README.md

 <img src="images/Air_Realtor_Dimension_Model.jpg" alt="AirRealtor Data Dimension Model" height="800"/>

 ## Setting up the pipeline
 I've written steps to recreate this pipeline.
-Refer to the top section [Go to Top](../../#) to locate setup.ipynb notebook file.
+Refer to the top section [Go to Top](../../#) to locate setup.ipynb notebook file which contains all the steps.

-## Benefits (For Data Engineers)
+## Benefits (For Data Engineer)
   -  Increased operational efficiency through automated data workflows.
   -  Enhanced data accuracy and quality, reducing errors in decision-making.
   -  Improved scalability and flexibility for handling growing data volumes.